 - Guide 1: How to Remove Hupigon Trojan from Windows.

-- Guide 2: Get rid of Hupigon Trojan from Mac OS X.
+- Guide 2: Get rid of Hupigon Trojan on Mac OS X.

-- Guide 3: Remove Hupigon Trojan from Google Chrome.
+- Guide 3: Remove Hupigon Trojan in Google Chrome.

 - Guide 4: Erase Hupigon Trojan from Mozilla Firefox.